STEMLive/stemlive.github.io/models/_collectives/livecoders.md

 {%- assign collective_streamers = site.educators | where: 'collectives', 'livecoders' -%}
 # About Live Coders

-Comprised of a number of programmers, some of whom work for big name brands and companies, the **{{ page.title }}** community aims to broadcast high-quality programming content to its viewership.
+Comprised of a number of programmers, some of whom work for big name brands and companies, the **{{ page.page_title }}** community aims to broadcast high-quality programming content to its viewership.

 At present, this collective has a total of <span class="streamer-total">{{ collective_streamers.size }}</span> streamers.

 {% include components/collectives/links.md %}
+{% include components/streamers/featured.html collective=page.tag %}